datasektionen/bawang-content/en/clubs/tag-monkeys/body.md

 # Tag Monkeys

-Tag Monkeyss is an open club dedicated to creating opportunities for people to be creative.
+Tag Monkeys is an open club dedicated to creating opportunities for people to be creative.

 ## Events